nishanmudalige/OptimizationParameterTuning/README.md

     - Run each script for a subset of the probelms in a different terminal and let OS manage scheduling.
     - We expece OS to run each script from a termainal instance on a single core, therefore we can get results faster
     - We can combine the results `.csv` files later
-  - Repeat for `trunc` if time permits
+  - Repeat for `tron` if time permits
+  - Experiment with visualization packages in python if time permints
+    - `ggplot2`, `plotly` and `seaborn`
 - Tangi and Nishan:
   - Prepare to discuss methods to visualize results